JagguFT/Alex-Music/README.md

-# Muzio - Discord Music Bot
+# AlexMusic - Discord Music Bot

-Muzio is a versatile and user-friendly Discord music bot that allows you to play songs from various sources and customize your audio experience with built-in filters.
+Alex is a versatile and user-friendly Discord music bot that allows you to play songs from various sources and customize your audio experience with built-in filters.

 ## Screenshots